andrewharvey/asgs2pgsql/README.md

 Again the schema mapping is controlled by the `shp2pgsql.map` file.

+By default the geometries are loaded into PostGIS using the same coordinate system as the source shape files.
+If you would prefer the OSM Slippy Map coordinate system (EPSG:3857) add the -use_osm_coordsys option, eg.

+    ./05-load-geom.pl -use_osm_coordsys < shp2pgsql.map

 By now we have the csv data in the _csv tables and shp file data in _ogr tables.
 We then use the 06 script generated from 05 to correct column types in the _ogr tables so we can then join them using the common key using,